The New Day (professional wrestling): Final storylines (2024–2026)

-On the December 2 episode of Raw during the 10-year anniversary celebration of The New Day‘s formation, Big E made an in-ring reunion with Kingston and Woods for the first time since his injury and announced that he would return as their manager until he is medically cleared.
+On the December 2 episode of Raw during the 10-year anniversary celebration of The New Day‘s formation, Big E made an in-ring reunion with Kingston and Woods for the first time since his injury and announced that he would return as their manager until he was medically cleared.
 However, Kingston and Woods kicked him out of the stable, turning both Kingston and Woods heel for the first time since 2016 and reconciling with one another in the process.
-Kingston and Woods then set their sights on the World Tag Team Championship, held by The War Raiders (Erik and Ivar).
-On the April 7, 2025 episode of Raw, during the title match, Woods attempted to hit Erik with a steel chair; however, the referee saw Erik inadvertently hit Woods with the chair instead, thus The New Day won via disqualification.
-The rematch was confirmed for WrestleMania 41, and on Night 1 of WrestleMania 41, Kingston and Woods defeated The War Raiders to win the World Tag Team Championship.
-On the June 30 episode of Raw, Kingston and Woods lost their titles to The Judgment Day (Finn Bálor and JD McDonagh), ending their reign at 72 days.
-On the July 21 episode of Raw, Grayson Waller began to align with The New Day.
-Through August and September, The New Day with Waller would feud with Penta, in which all three were defeated in matches by Penta's signature move The Mexican Destroyer.
-This series of events lead to The New Day starting a petition to have the move banned on the basis of Woods selling a real life surgical removal of lymphoma as well as a kayfabe neck injury as being the result of the move.
+Kingston and Woods won the World Tag Team Championship, held by The War Raiders (Erik and Ivar), at WrestleMania 41, but lost it on the June 30 episode of Raw to The Judgment Day (Finn Bálor and JD McDonagh), ending their reign at 72 days.
+In September, Woods underwent surgery to remove a lipoma from his head.
+In February 2026, Woods said that he was managing a shoulder injury.

+On May 2, 2026, Kingston and Woods mutually parted ways with WWE.
+It was later confirmed by both Woods and Kingston that they refused to take a pay-cut of more than 50% in their new contract offer and opted to be released from their deals, while Big E remained with the company in his non-wrestling roles and later confirming his in-ring retirement.

+All Elite Wrestling (2026–present)

+At All In on August 30, 2026, Kingston and Woods, now going by the names of Kofi and Austin Creed (Woods' original ring name before WWE), respectively, made their All Elite Wrestling (AEW) debuts on August 30, 2026, as The New Level and as babyfaces, entering with A$AP Ferg's song "New Level", and won the AEW World Trios Championship with Swerve Strickland in a Trios Roulette Royale.